 The opportunity for change

-An increasing number of companies, financial institutions, and governments are acknowledging their role in the deforestation economy and have begun to make public commitments to prevent deforestation in agricultural supply chains.
+An increasing number of companies, financial institutions, and governments have made public commitments to prevent deforestation in agricultural supply chains.
 In September 2014, members of governments, companies, indigenous communities and civil society met to sign the New York Declaration on Forests, committing to support the goal to remove deforestation from agricultural production by 2020.
 This agreement mirrors an earlier pledge by the Consumer Goods Forum, a global alliance of 400 companies, to achieve zero net deforestation supply chains by 2020.
 Similar commitments have been made within the financial community, most notably through the Banking Environment Initiative.
 However, while these leaders have acknowledged the reputational, legislative and operational risks posed by deforestation, many have yet to act to ensure the commodities they produce or procure do not contribute to further loss of tropical forests.